krobelus/rate-experiments/thesis.md

 inprocessing techniques requiring unique reason deletions and thus probably do not need to use them.

-As other state-of-the-art checkers, `rate` deviates from the specification of DRAT\cite{DBLP:journals/corr/Heule16} where it is convenient or necessary for competitive performance.
-For example, we fail when given $2^{30}$ or more clauses.
-Like other checkers, we accept proofs that do not contain the empty clause.
-Due to backwards checking many lemmas are skipped, so proofs with incorrect lemmas may be accepted.
-We allow proofs that are missing a zero-terminator in their last proof step.
+As other state-of-the-art checkers, `rate` deviates from the specification of DRAT \cite{DBLP:journals/corr/Heule16} where that is convenient or necessary for competitive performance.
+For example, it fails when given $2^{30}$ or more clauses.
+Like other checkers, `rate` accepts proofs that do not contain the empty clause.
+Due to backwards checking many lemmas are skipped, so proofs with incorrect lemmas may be accepted as well.
+We allow proofs that are missing a zero-terminator in their last proof step because some solvers in the 2018 SAT competition did not always write that zero.

 The checker is extensible to other clausal proof formats, for example we support the proof format, DPR (*delete propagation redundancy*)